 - Recently, I was brewing a Barleywine.
 Since this beer has a large hop load, I thought I could keep it clearer by using leaf hops in muslin hop bags.
 Everything was going well and I added the hops to the kettle with 60 minutes left in the boil.
 I was busy doing other things and came back when there was about 40 minutes left.
 Something was burning.
 I stirred it up and there were a bunch of charred hops in the wort.
 I immediately strained the contents of the pot into my smaller brewpot and discovered that 3 of the bags had holes burned in them.
 At this point I had already been boiling this stuff for 2 hours so I wasn’t about to toss it.
 We’ll see how it comes out.
 I’m hoping the burned muslin plays well with the charred hops and high alcohol.
 Also, this is the UGLIEST beer I’ve ever made.
 It actually looks like mud.
 The OG was a little low, but I think that’s because I lost wort straining out the burned stuff.
 This morning it was bubbling away at 55 degrees in the cooler and it smells pretty good too.

 Me “Oak pollen fell into your kettle during the boil; I did the same thing a few years ago.
-Tastes like shit, doesn’t it?”
+Makes beer taste like shit, doesn’t it?”